protesilaos/my-website/_pages/cv.md

 live by those precepts.

-I am an original thinker, an independent spirit, a patient and attentive listener, a polific writer, as well as a disciplined person in all aspects of my life.
+I am an original thinker, an independent spirit, a patient and attentive listener, a prolific writer, as well as a disciplined person in all aspects of my life.

 ## Skills